DON’T RUN IN THE ERROR OF BALAAM

 It is wisdom for us to heed this warning today!

-Having heard, known, and understood that God didn’t want him to honor the king’s invitation, Balaam erred by pressing God to speak further.
-Therefore, God simply gave him up to his reprobate mind, which had been swayed by the king’s gifts and promises of great rewards.
+Having heard, known and understood that God didn’t want him to honour the king’s invitation, Balaam erred by pressing God to speak further.
+Therefore, God simply gave him up to his reprobate mind which had been swayed by the king’s gifts and promises of great rewards.

-Beloved, having known and understood God’s perfect will on any issue, what is expected of you is to accept, embrace and obey it humbly.
+Beloved, having known and understood God’s perfect will on any issue, what is expected of you is to humbly accept, embrace and obey it.

 Choose to heed God’s clear instructions written in His Word (the Bible) and thus avoid falling into the error of Balaam.

 Psalms 19:7-11 – NKJV

 7 The law of the LORD is perfect, converting the soul; The testimony of the LORD is sure, making wise the simple;